Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 7 November 2024 10.30.35 UTC
+- WIB: Kamis, 7 November 2024 11.29.08 UTC
-- WITA: Kamis, 7 November 2024 11.30.35 UTC
+- WITA: Kamis, 7 November 2024 12.29.08 UTC
-- WIT: Kamis, 7 November 2024 12.30.35 UTC
+- WIT: Kamis, 7 November 2024 13.29.08 UTC

 Kutipan Inspiratif:
-"The only place you find success before work is in the dictionary."
+"A stranger stabs you in the front, a friend stabs you in the back, a boyfriend stabs you in the heart, but best friends only poke each other with straws."

-Kategori: motivational
+Kategori: friendship